Love for Levon

-Love for Levon: Benefit To Save The Barn was a benefit concert held on October 3, 2012 at the Izod Center in East Rutherford, New Jersey.
-The concert was a tribute to the life of The Band's co-lead vocalist and drummer Levon Helm, who died of throat cancer on April 19, 2012.
+Love for Levon: Benefit to Save the Barn was a benefit concert held on October 3, 2012 at the Izod Center in East Rutherford, New Jersey.
+The concert was a posthumous tribute to the life of The Band's co-lead vocalist and drummer Levon Helm, who died of throat cancer on April 19, 2012.
 The concert featured a wide variety of musicians who had worked with Helm as well as musicians who were influenced by him.
 Proceeds from the concert went towards keeping Helm's Woodstock barn in his family's control as well as continuing his Midnight Ramble concert series in the barn.
 The concert's musical directors were Don Was and Helm's frequent collaborator Larry Campbell.
 The concert was released on CD and DVD on March 19, 2013.

 Album and video

 The concert was released as a two-disc album on CD, and also as a two-disc video on DVD and Blu-ray, on March 19, 2013.